 Note: Okta is periodically adding profile master capabilities to an expanding number of apps and directories.

 When an app or directory is designated as a profile master, it is listed on the Profile Masters page.
 This page is also used to sort the priority order of apps that support profile mastering.
-If more than one profile master exists, they must be prioritized so that end usersIn Okta literature, we refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
+If more than one profile master exists, they must be prioritized so that end usersIn Okta literature, we generally refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
 End users do not have any administrative control.
 When we refer to "users" we are generally referring to the individual(s) who have administrative control. can be mastered by different systems, based on their assignments.
 Without attribute-level mastering (ALM), there can only be one profile master that masters a user's entire profile.

 Note: When a new profile master is added, it is immediately placed as the lowest priority.
 This insures that any existing priority master(s) are not altered.